Aaron-Chacko/GitHub-Project-Intelligence-Tool/README.md

 The score is calculated by combining three key factors:
 - Followers are multiplied by 2 to represent a developer’s reputation.
 - Public repositories are multiplied by 1 to show overall activity.
-- Total stars are multiplied by 3 to emphasize the quality and impact of the developer’s work.
+- Total stars represent the stars received by the user which are multiplied by 3 to emphasize the quality and impact of the developer’s work.

 Higher scores indicate stronger and more influential GitHub profiles.